jAlbright02/FYP-DriveWise-MobileApp/README.md

 # TODO

-# ISSUE
+## Potentially Fixed
-## Not stopping properly, seems to only log somewhat after leaving screen and re-entering
+### Not stopping properly, seems to only log somewhat after leaving screen and re-entering

 ## Write to csv
  - on start/stop add timestamp to file (should every write be a timestamp?)